 What information will be in my score report?

-• Group Demographics: Your students report their gender, whether or not they transferred to your institution, their graduate school plans, and their overall and major grade point averages.
+• Group Demographics: Your students voluntarily report their gender, whether or not they transferred to your institution, their graduate school plans, and their overall and major grade point averages.
 These are presented as aggregate data in tabular format.

 • Available to programs conducting ACAT pre-post testing only.
 Pretest and senior exit tests must be given a minimum of 12 months apart to participate.